-Destination 2 aims to continue to develop the European Open Science Cloud (EOSC) to become a fully operational enabling ecosystem for FAIR research data commons (i.e. data, services, tools), leading to a "Web of FAIR Data and Services" for Science.
-Topics shall include:
+Destination 2 aims to continue to develop the EOSC in order to become a fully operational enabling ecosystem for FAIR research data commons (i.e. data, services, tools), leading to a "Web of FAIR Data and Services" for Science.
+Projects will also aim at further engaging RIs with EOSC for the adoption of EOSC principles, tools and guidelines.
+PT participation in these calls will be promoted mainly to digital RIs and to communities with previous experiences in EOSC calls in H2020, in cluster projects, and other digital related projects.